sostinewaliaula/tasks-tracker/docs/LDAP-Config.md

 - **Search Base**: ou=people,dc=turnkeyafrica,dc=com

 ## Configuration Files
-The LDAP configuration is split between two environment files:
+The LDAP configuration is split between two environment files.
+The server loads `server/.env` automatically at startup, and also falls back to root `.env` if needed.

 ### Frontend (.env)
 ```env